Training-Free Generation of Protein Sequences from Small Family Alignments via Stochastic Attention: Discussion

-The scaling study on the WW domain showed that this balance is not fragile: stochastic attention maintained stable generation quality down to $K{=}20$ sequences, with KL divergence below $0.02$ and novelty above $0.47$ even at this extreme.
-This robustness arises from a structural property of the method: the energy landscape is defined entirely by the stored patterns, with no parameters that could overfit to a small training set.
-There is no encoder to memorize, no decoder to collapse, and no denoising network to undertrain.
-The entropy inflection criterion automatically adapts the operating temperature to the geometry of the memory matrix at each scale, and the critical temperature $\beta^*$ itself can be predicted from PCA dimensionality alone ($R^2{=}0.97$), eliminating the need for a temperature sweep and enabling fully automatic operation from a seed alignment.
-In contrast, learned generative models face a fundamental parameter-to-data ratio problem when $K < 100$: VAEs and diffusion models have thousands to millions of parameters that cannot be meaningfully constrained by a few dozen sequences, and even the most parameter-efficient approaches (e.g., profile HMMs) emit sequences that lack the higher-order correlations needed for structural integrity.
-This regime, $K < 100$, encompasses most Pfam families and the long tail of protein space where generative tools are most needed.
+The WW domain scaling study showed that generation quality was stable down to $K{=}20$ sequences, with KL divergence below $0.02$ and novelty above $0.47$, and replication across three additional families supported the same trend.
+This robustness arose because the energy landscape is defined entirely by the stored patterns, with no parameters that could overfit to a small training set.
+The entropy inflection criterion adapted the operating temperature to the memory matrix at each scale, and $\beta^*$ could be predicted from PCA dimensionality alone ($R^2{=}0.97$), enabling fully automatic operation from a seed alignment.
+The $\sqrt{d}$ scaling of $\beta^*$ is consistent with concentration of measure on the unit sphere: random-probe similarities have variance $1/d$, so the inverse temperature required to resolve $\mathcal{O}(1/\sqrt{d})$ similarity differences grows as $\sqrt{d}$.
+The reduced coefficient ($0.28$ vs.\ ${\sim}1.6$ for random patterns) reflected self-similarity anchoring in the stored-pattern probes.
+Each stored pattern has unit inner product with itself but lower similarity to other patterns.
+The softmax therefore concentrated on the self-pattern at lower $\beta$ than a mean-field model predicts (SI Appendix, Section~\ref{si:beta-star-theory}).
+By contrast, learned generative models face a parameter-to-data ratio problem when $K < 100$: VAEs and diffusion models have thousands to millions of parameters that cannot be constrained by a few dozen sequences.
+This regime encompasses most Pfam families.